Kaypro: Reception

 InfoWorld in 1982 described Kaypro II as "a rugged, functional and practical computer system marketed at a reasonable price."
 The reviewer called the hardware "first-rate," writing that he had used the computer indoors and outdoors in several countries without fault, and praising the keyboard and screen.
 Deficiencies included the heavy weight and mediocre documentation.

 Jerry Pournelle wrote in BYTE in 1983 that he was able to use a Kaypro II without the documentation.
 Although he preferred the much more expensive Otrona Attaché, Pournelle called the Kaypro's hardware "impressive" and "rugged," approving of the keyboard layout and "certainly the largest screen you'll ever get in a portable machine."
 A later review by the magazine described the computer as "best value," citing the rugged hardware design, sharp display, keyboard, documentation, and the extensive bundled software.
-In 1984 Pournelle stated that "For those without much money, there's no real choice ... you need a Kaypro, which has become both the VW and Chevrolet of the micro industry".
+In 1984 Pournelle stated that "For those without much money, there's no real choice ... you need a Kaypro, which has become both the VW and Chevrolet of the micro industry ... rugged, reliable, and not very pretty".

 BYTE stated in 1984 that while the Kaypro 10 was "not a technologically innovative machine ... the equipment and power delivered for the price are outstanding", noting that the $2,795 computer "costs less than many stand-alone hard-disk drives".
 It approved of the "beautiful" monitor as an improvement from the Kaypro II's, and the extensive menus for running software on the hard drive without using the command line.
 The magazine criticized the "unacceptable" user's guide, and predicted that the large software bundle would be "stupefying" to novice users, but concluded that the computer was an "exceptional value for the money.
 It should be considered by anyone interested in hard-disk capacity or performance at an excellent price."

 Creative Computing in December 1984 chose the Kaypro 2 as the best transportable computer under $2,500, praising the "incredible array of software" included for "an astounding $1,295" price.